polarfire-soc/polarfire-soc-linux-examples/system-services/README.md

 # PolarFire SoC System Services Examples

 This example application is a demonstration of how to acquire:
-- the board serial number
+- the FPGA device serial number
-- the fpga digest
+- the FPGA device digests
 - a constant stream of output from the on-board true random number generator (TRNG)
-- an ecdsa signature of a 48 bit hash
+- an ECDSA signature of a 48 bit hash

 Before running the example program, build it by running make:
 ```